Menstrual Phase Nutrition

 • Conserving energy

-Menstrual phase nutrition focuses on replenishing minerals, calming the nervous system, and supporting endocrine recovery so the next cycle can begin smoothly.
+Because of this, menstrual phase nutrition focuses on replenishing minerals, calming the nervous system, and supporting recovery.

 The Role of Magnesium During the Menstrual Phase

-Magnesium is one of the most critical minerals during menstruation, yet one of the most commonly depleted.
+Magnesium is one of the most important minerals during menstruation.
+However, it is also one of the most commonly depleted.

 • Nervous system calming

-From an endocrine perspective, magnesium helps reduce adrenal strain, supports the hypothalamus–pituitary axis, and calms uterine muscle contractions.
+From an endocrine perspective, magnesium supports adrenal health and calms uterine contractions.

 • Anxiety or irritability